violabs/picard/.ai/working/Specification.md

 ## Instruct

-I want to build out objects with a specific format.
+Build out objects with a specific format.
 They should utilize `GeneratedDsl` and `DefaultValue` annotations.
 These items represent top level Kubernetes resources, and should be structured to include the `apiVersion`, `metadata`, and any specific fields relevant to the resource.
 Refer to the example below for guidance.